000Aym612/000Aym612.github.io/essays/smartQuestion.md

 Already up-to-date.
 ```

-### Smart questions ususally have to provide:
+### Smart questions usually have to provide:
- (Information): Needs to provide information as much as possible to make your problem clear enough for reviewrs.
+ (Information): Needs to provide information as much as possible to make your problem clear enough for reviewers.

- (Efficiency): Needs to explain what you have tried already for an efficiency of reviewrs.
+ (Efficiency): Needs to explain what you have tried already for an efficiency of reviewers.

  (Expectation): Needs to refer to what you expected the code do or look like.